Google+

 About Us About Chabad-Lubavitch In the News

-It Happens Here: Newton's Tot Shabbat teaches Jewish tradition at young age Mrs. Reitza Kosofsky, 88, OBM Mr. Yitzchock Kosofsky, 89, OBM Menorah Lighting Sparks Hanukkah Celebrations In Newton And Boston Jewish community in Newton celebrates first night of Hanukkah with menorah lighting What's Cooking: Chanukah Latkes Recipe Prayer Service for Poway Shooting - News Coverage What's Cooking: Passover Brisket with Itty Prus & Sarah French What's Cooking: Hanukkah Latkes featuring Itty Prus Beth Menachem Chabad: Uniting the Jewish Community
+Newton lights first candles on menorah for first night of Hanukkah Newton community lights menorah, stands against antisemitism 12-foot menorah lit in Newton to kick off first night of Chanukah It Happens Here: Newton's Tot Shabbat teaches Jewish tradition at young age Mrs. Reitza Kosofsky, 88, OBM Mr. Yitzchock Kosofsky, 89, OBM Menorah Lighting Sparks Hanukkah Celebrations In Newton And Boston Jewish community in Newton celebrates first night of Hanukkah with menorah lighting What's Cooking: Chanukah Latkes Recipe Prayer Service for Poway Shooting - News Coverage

-Holocaust survivor speaks at Newton's Beth Menachem Chabad 'Judaism Decoded' course in Newton Newton North alum, now an Israeli soldier, to visit CTeen Newton Shofar-making workshop at Newton's Beth Menachem Chabad CTeen Newton holds barbecue at Beth Menachem Chabad Mikvah: Ritual bath in natural water Newton Chabad prepares for move to new home Construction of new Orthodox Jewish synagogue in Newton to begin in several weeks
+What's Cooking: Passover Brisket with Itty Prus & Sarah French What's Cooking: Hanukkah Latkes featuring Itty Prus Beth Menachem Chabad: Uniting the Jewish Community Holocaust survivor speaks at Newton's Beth Menachem Chabad 'Judaism Decoded' course in Newton Newton North alum, now an Israeli soldier, to visit CTeen Newton Shofar-making workshop at Newton's Beth Menachem Chabad CTeen Newton holds barbecue at Beth Menachem Chabad Mikvah: Ritual bath in natural water Newton Chabad prepares for move to new home

 About

-Jewish Learning Institute Women's Torah Studies Weekly Classes Online Learning Photos
+Jewish Learning Institute Women's Torah Studies Weekly Classes Online Learning Photos Rosh Chodesh Society Torah & Tea

-Book Smart My G-d JLI: Beyond Right JLI: Meditation from Sinai JLI: Outsmarting Antisemitism JLI: How Success Thinks JLI: This Can Happen JLI: Journey of the Soul JLI: Secrets of the Bible Life In The Balance
+JLI: Meditation from Sinai JLI: Outsmarting Antisemitism JLI: How Success Thinks JLI: This Can Happen JLI: Journey of the Soul JLI: Secrets of the Bible Life In The Balance Judaism's Gifts to the World Worrier to Warrior

 Positivity Bias Book Club Ethics of Our Fathers Class Talmud Class Hebrew Reading Crash Course Mechanics of Prayer Course 10 Sefirot